BazzaCuda/TProgramRegistrationClass/README.md

 # TProgramRegistrationClass

-A Delphi class for registering applications and for associating file extensions with your .exe
+A Delphi class for registering applications and file extensions, and for associating file extensions with your .exe

 This class has been developed from the mmp-install.bat file which is distributed with my **Minimalist Media Player** (see https://github.com/BazzaCuda/MinimalistMediaPlayerX).
 The batch file registers my application with Windows as a media file handler, not only being associated as the default player for many audio and video file extensions, but also as an official client for media files in general, for the "Open with.." dialog, and the Default Apps facility in Windows Settings.